This page provides the latest information on hemp laws, legislation and regulations for

 Please click here to check to see if there are any action alerts to write or call in support of state hemp legislation in this state.

-Click here to make a donation to support our lobbying efforts.
+Click here to make a donation to support bringing back hemp farming.

 Colorado Hemp Laws & Legislation